This post may contain affiliate links. Read the full disclosure here.

 Staying active helps your body heal and get back to normal.
 Walking is very therapeutic for the body, and if you are able to jog after 6 weeks postpartum, that will help burn some of the belly fat faster!
 Walking helps your abdominals get back to working normally when you are in an upright position, which pulls them in.
 When sitting, your abdominals naturally pooch out, and that isn’t conducive to coming back together.
 Staying active and engaging your core, which is involuntary and effective while walking, is really helpful to pull those abs back in naturally.

-Your diet plan is KEY to shredding the fat and loose skin that is 80% of the mommy tummy:
+Your diet plan is KEY to shredding the fat and healing the loose skin that is 80% of the mommy tummy: